Amendments of Bangladesh Constitution and Their Impacts

 Evaluation of the 13th Amendment

-Firstly, the fundamental basis of formation of government in democracy is election.
-If this election is not free and fair, the formation of government cannot be said to fulfill the norms of democracy; and in this case the most celebrated maxim of democracy “alt power belongs to the people” becomes a mere farce.
-More the election process will be free and fair more the people will see their voting right, in other words, right to elect representatives meaningful.
+Firstly, the fundamental basis of formation of government in a democracy is an election.
+If this election is not free and fair, the formation of government cannot be said to fulfil the norms of democracy; and in this case, the most celebrated maxim of democracy “alt power belongs to the people” becomes a mere farce.
+More the election process will be free and fair more the people will see their voting right, in other words, the right to elect representatives meaningful.
 The most important positive merit of the 13th Amendment is that it has paved the way for making the elections free and fair, particularly free from government influence.

 Secondly, it has been a common trend in the politics of almost all developing countries that during the election period the manpower makes the worst abuse of public purse and properties to get victory in their favour.
 This manipulation in the election process virtually creates an insurmountable stumbling block to the development of some important democratic institutions like the Election Commission, voting right, press, media and political party etc. Since the 13th Amendment provides interim separate caretaker government and no party government can continue in power during the general election, there remains no scope of manipulation of public purse and properties by the party in power.